abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 # Overview

-The Redfish standard comprises a set of specifications maintained by the Distributed Management Task Force (DMTF).
+The Redfish standard comprises a set of specifications maintained by the Redfish Forum, a working group within the DMTF.
 The standard defines a protocol that uses RESTful interfaces to provide access to data and operations associated with the management of systems and networks.
 One of the strengths of the Redfish protocol is that it works with a wide range of servers: from stand-alone servers to rack-mount and bladed environments to large-scale data centers and cloud environments.

 The Redfish standard addresses several key issues for infrastructures that require scalability.
 Large infrastructures often consist of many simple servers of different makes and types.
 This hyperscale usage model requires a new approach to systems management.
 The Redfish Scalable Platforms Management ("Redfish") protocol addresses these needs by providing a standard protocol based on out-of-band systems management.